k3rn3lpanicc/ccc-demo/README.md

 Bet amount in USDC (e.g., 100): 100
 Bet on (A/B): A

-📝 Creating vote: 100 USDC on A
+📝 Creating vote for Market #0: 100 USDC on A
 ✅ Vote encrypted

 > Approving token transfer...